muuankarski/demokratizatsiya/input.md

 ###The Yeltsin reforms

 The early years of post-socialist Russia was characterized by constant economic turmoil, rapidly eroding well-being of population and efforts to reform the economy.
 According to Maltseva (2012, 229) Yeltsin’s government was maneuvering between demands of western economic institutions and domestic popular protests and political forces.
 One of the key aims of Gaidar’s economic reform was to balance budget and the government strived to minimize government spending on welfare and invest all efforts in boosting the economic growth, which eventually would yield fruits also to welfare.
 Government’s share in welfare provision was supposed to decrease from 53 % to 40 % within next three years period (1992-1994) and the social security would change more to targeted provision of services for those who really need.
 Third element in the reform was the transfer of financial responsibilities from federal state to regions and local governments to mitigate deepening budget deficit.
 (Maltseva 2012, 231)  The result was rapid increase of share of local and regional administration in the financing the welfare and corresponding decrease of federal public spending from 23.4 % of GDP to mere 18.6 % between 1992-1994.
 (Treisman 1999; quoted from Maltseva 2012, 231).
 The regional and local authorities were not able to collect taxes and on the other hand federal government could not provide them necessary transfers.
 The government transferred a number of funds from being funded by the budget to off-budget funds, mainly from employers’ social insurance contributions.
 In response to the sky-rocketing inflation, collapse of welfare systems and mounting poverty government took steps to recentralize system of transfers.
-However, as Maltseva notes, also this effort turned out to be inefficient, prone to manipulation by regional administrations and inciting overspending.
+However, as Maltseva notes (2012,240), also this effort turned out to be inefficient, prone to manipulation by regional administrations and inciting overspending.
 Yeltsin’s administration was incarcerated by the regional governors because they had been granted very large autonomy in first years of transition and Yeltsin needed their support.
 On the other side was the necessity to make radical reforms in order to prevent complete collapse of the Russian economy.
 This resulted in number of haphazard efforts to reform and concessions to regional authorities.
-According to Maltseva this nurtured informal negotiations and relationships between the government and regional governors and eventual undermining of institutional mechanisms of control and even the legitimacy of federal government in the eyes of regional governors.
+According to Maltseva (2012, 241)  this nurtured informal negotiations and relationships between the government and regional governors and eventual undermining of institutional mechanisms of control and even the legitimacy of federal government in the eyes of regional governors.
 The consequences of the neo-liberal reforms instigated growing protests among the political parties in the parliament and led to unprecedented unity across the political spectrum – from Communist party to Union of Industrialists.
 The threat of losing Presidential elections forced Yeltsin to slow down the economic reform and distance himself from the Gaidar’s reform group.
 Yeltsin rejected Zyuganov’s demand to restore the price controls of wages and prices, but “ he embraced many elements of the Communists’ social welfare program”.
 (Maltseva 2012, 261) The government raised pensions and wages and reduced the wage arrears.
 In a way then, Yeltsin bought his victory in1996 Presidential elections with generous welfare spending; something that his government set out to reduce into minimum just few years before.
 Maltseva notes that “many of the Yeltsin’s welfare initiatives did not fit with the logic of liberal economic reforms and contributed nothing to the development of comprehensive antipoverty and targeted social-assistance programs.”
 (2012, 265) Instead the government adopted the strategy of expanding the soviet-type system of social privileges to various groups of population.
 In an effort to mitigate the social and economic consequences of looming economic crises during 1997-1998, the government tried to reverse some of the previous decisions in welfare reform.
-Among the proposals were cuts in the spending and measures to cut back the Soviet-era welfare benefits.
+Among the proposals were cuts in the spending and m ea sures to cut  back the
+Soviet-era welfare benefits.
 However, all efforts were rejected by the Duma.
 In January 1998 the government published its plans of reform of the welfare system, with the emphasis on targeted social assistance, abolishment of entitlement benefits and replacement of these with means-tested benefits.
-Maltseva’s evaluation of the welfare reform in 1990’s is harsh, according to her instead of reforming the system the “government designed ad hoc and often populist social welfare policies that, instead of contracting the costly welfare system, expanded it.
+Maltseva’s evaluation of the welfare reform in 1990’s is harsh, according to her instead of reforming the system the “government designed ad hoc and often populist social welfare policies that, instead of contracting the costly welfare system, expanded it (2012,12).
 By the end of the 1990s, more than two-thirds of Russia’s 148 million people were entitled to various kinds of social privileges.
 According to various accounts, by 1999, there were over 150 types of social protection covering 236 categories of the population at the federal level alone.”
-The problems of welfare system were complex and difficult to overcome, the system was not transparent, flexible, equal or economically sustainable.
+(2012, 270) The problems of welfare system were complex and difficult to overcome, the system was not transparent, flexible, equal or economically sustainable.
 An indication of how socially distorted the welfare system was is the fact that almost half (49.5 %) of the housing-related benefits went to non-poor households and only 28.5 % of poor households received these benefits.

 According to Maltseva, there were three large groups of welfare recipients in the end of 1990’s: (1) deserving disadvantaged (e.g. orphans, disabled), (2) privileged groups (e.g. labor heroes, veterans of war) and (3) public servants (e.g. members of military, security services and judges).
 According to Cook (2007) Russia’s welfare reform during Yeltsin period produced a “spontaneously privatized system of welfare” which became more informalized and corrupted, leading to increasing disparities and restrictions of access.